-On November 21, 2005, the Company entered into a Royalty Agreement, effective as of October 1, 2005, with Randall K. Wolf, M.D., the co-inventor of the LumitipTM dissector.
-Pursuant to the terms of the agreement, the Company will pay to Dr. Wolf royalties based on revenue from sales of the LumitipTM dissector and certain other inventions, improvements or ideas, at royalty rates which range from 1.5% to 15% of such revenue.
-During the term of the agreement the Company is required to pay Dr. Wolf a minimum of \$50,000 in royalties per quarter and up to a maximum aggregate of \$2,000,000 in royalties during the term of the agreement.
+On November 21, 2005 the Company entered into a royalty agreement, effective as of October 1, 2005, with Randall K. Wolf, M.D., the co-inventor of the Lumitip dissector.
+Pursuant to the terms of the agreement, the Company will pay to Dr. Wolf royalties based on revenue from sales of the Lumitip dissector and certain other inventions, improvements or ideas, at royalty rates which range from 1.5% to 15% of such revenues.
+During the term of the agreement the Company is required to pay Dr. Wolf a minimum of \$50,000 in royalties per quarter and up to an aggregate of \$2,000,000 in royalties during the term of the agreement.
 The agreement terminates on December 31, 2009; however, the Company and Dr. Wolf each have the right at any time to terminate the agreement immediately for cause.
-Royalties to Dr. Wolf related to 2007 sales of the LumitipTM dissector were \$0.2 million.
+Royalties earned by Dr. Wolf related to sales of the Lumitip dissector were \$200,000 for each of the years ended December 31, 2008 and 2007 and \$234,000 for the year ended December 31, 2006.